award

 1. Document everything: photos, medical records, pay stubs.

-2. Follow treatment plans so the insurer can’t argue you made injuries worse.
+2. Follow treatment plans so the insurer can’t argue that you worsened your injuries.

-3. Keep a pain journal to track daily limits and moods.
+3. Keep a pain journal to track daily pain levels and mood.

 4. Consult an attorney before talking to insurers; recorded statements can backfire.